Gygrfynhvfcddeft/EaglerXVelocity/README.md

 # EaglerXVelocity
 > Follow the step by step to use Velocity with EaglerXVelocity.
 >
-> I hope I made this idiot proof
+> I hope I made this idiot proof.
 ## Making the Github Codespaces with 16GB RAM and 4CPUs
 To make the codespaces, make sure to access from https://github.com/codespaces.